Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 What if your mom was diagnosed with Borderline Personality Disorder or evidenced many of the traits (if not formally diagnosed)?

-To add a wider lens to the circumstances that may contribute to complex relational trauma, to feel seen and validated if this – being raised by a Borderline mother – is one of the primary reasons that makes Mother’s Day so hard for you this year and every year, please join me as I unpack this experience and explore the impacts it may have had on you.
+I want to offer a wider lens on the circumstances that can contribute to complex relational trauma.
+If being raised by a borderline mother is one of the primary reasons Mother’s Day feels so hard—this year and every year—I hope this helps you feel seen and validated.
+Please join me as I unpack this experience and explore the lasting impacts it may have had on you.

 What is Borderline Personality Disorder?